syam83362/next.js_practice/learning/learnings.md

 all the components in the next.js are server components if the page file is not present in the directory then the directory is not accessible as the server components

+## Data Fetching

+we fetch the data in the server side and that will help us render the code in the server side that helps user interface clean and great